matteodem/meteor-boilerplate/README.md

 This boilerplate is here to give you a starting point for your meteor projects, with a console tool to ease up some tasks.
 Here's what you get with it.

 * meteor-boilerplate console tool, for scaffolding files and more
-* Essential atmosphere packages included, like [Iron Router](https://github.com/EventedMind/iron-router) and [Velocity](https://github.com/xolvio/velocity)
+* Essential atmosphere packages included, like [Iron Router](https://github.com/EventedMind/iron-router)
 * Profile support for ES6 and Coffeescript

 The boilerplate looks like following: [boilerplate.meteor.com](http://boilerplate.meteor.com).
 Have a look at [starthacking](http://starthacking.meteor.com/) for a project created with this boilerplate.